isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Actions to protect yourself/Make banking more secure.md

 online.
 Any increases to the daily withdrawal limit however, will be subject to Singpass Face Verification (SFV) and a 12-hour cooling period to prevent unauthorised adjustments.</p>
-<p>&nbsp;</p>
-<p>With the above change, CPF members who wish to disable online withdrawals
-can easily do so by activating the CPF Withdrawal Lock which instantly sets the daily withdrawal limit to $0.
-With the lock activated, CPF withdrawals can only be made in person at CPF Service Centres<sup>1</sup>.
-To re-enable online withdrawals, members must increase the daily withdrawal limit.&nbsp;
-This requires SFV authentication and 12 hours to take effect.</p>
-<p>&nbsp;</p>
 <p>Introducing a default daily limit for online CPF withdrawals is part of
 CPF Board’s ongoing efforts to safeguard CPF savings against fraudulent withdrawals online.
 This is on top of our existing precautionary measures,